 COVID-19 Test Prices and Payment Policy

 This analysis examines what large hospitals nationwide charge for out-of-network COVID-19 tests.
 It finds a wide range of publicly posted prices; in many cases, the prices exceed what Medicare pays for COVID testing.

 The analysis examines publicly posted prices at the two largest hospitals in each state and the District of Columbia.
-Although federal law requires hospitals to make COVID-19 prices publicly available on their websites, prices could only be found for 78 of the 102 hospitals examined.
+Prices for COVID-19 diagnostic tests could be found on the websites of 93 of the 102 hospitals examined.
 The prices reflect what they would charge for out-of-network services.
 Data on the negotiated rates for in-network services is not available.

 The analysis is part of the Peterson-KFF Health System Tracker, an online information hub dedicated to monitoring and assessing the performance of the U.S. health system.